Example

 - Mock Data

-Generate fake JSON records — names, emails, UUIDs, dates, and more.
+Generate fake JSON records and SQL INSERT seed data — names, emails, custom fields, UUIDs, dates, and more.
 0 dependency.

 - MongoDB Extended JSON